htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``MACHINE_RESOURCE_<name>`` :index:`MACHINE_RESOURCE_<name>`
     An integer that specifies the quantity of or list of identifiers for the customized local machine resource available for an SMP machine.
-    The portion of this configuration variable’s name identified with ``<name>`` will be used to label quantities of the resource allocated to a slot.
+    The portion of this configuration variable's name identified with ``<name>`` will be used to label quantities of the resource allocated to a slot.
 If a quantity is specified, the resource is presumed to be fungible and slots will be allocated a quantity of